To lead fulfilling lives, we need to spend the majority of our time and resources on the things that are important to us.

 - Making a Difference in the World

 I read once that our life’s purpose is where our greatest talents and passions meet the world’s greatest needs.
 It’s not selfishness to spend our time focusing on the things that are important to us.
-It’s what we’re supposed to do.
+It’s what we’re meant to do.